nextgis/docs_ngcom/source/create.rst

    :align: center
    :width: 16cm

-   Web GIS menu with "Help" button.
+   Web GIS menu with "Help" button

 A "Help" page with links to user documentation, legal documents and NextGIS contact information will open (see :numref:`help_pic`):